-Dealers with outstanding equity derivative positions with a bankrupt or insolvent French counterparty are, in much the same way as with other derivative positions, subject to the uncollateralised mark-tomarket exposure resulting from the termination and close-out of these transactions.
-On the assumption that these outstanding equity derivative positions are documented under a market derivative framework agreement (a French Banking Federation (FBF) Master Agreement or an ISDA Master Agreement governed by French or English law), dealers facing an insolvent French counterparty will be able to terminate their outstanding derivative positions and calculate a net close-out balance owed by one party to the other under that contract and taking into account any amount of collateral previously posted (a net close-out debit or a net close-out credit).
+Dealers with outstanding equity derivative positions with a bankrupt or insolvent French counterparty are, in much the same way as with other derivative positions, subject to the uncollateralised mark-to-market exposure resulting from the termination and close-out of these transactions.
+On the assumption that these outstanding equity derivative positions are documented under a market derivative framework agreement (a French Banking Federation (FBF) Master Agreement or an ISDA Master Agreement governed by French or English law) (a version of the ISDA Master Agreement governed by French law was also published by ISDA in 2018 in the context of contingency planning for Brexit), dealers facing an insolvent French counterparty will be able to terminate their outstanding derivative positions and calculate a net close-out balance owed by one party to the other under that contract and taking into account any amount of collateral previously posted (a net close-out debit or a net close-out credit).